Does therapy mean I am weak?

 Do you accept insurance?

+CCT does not accept insurance for ethical reasons.
+However, an invoice can be provided to file for reimbursement from your insurance company.
 To determine if you have health coverage, the first step is to contact your health insurance carrier.
 Be thorough and get answers to questions such as:

 - What are my mental health benefits?